themuffinator/Q3VIBE-Engine/README.md

-# Q3VIBE Engine
+# Q3VIBE

-Q3VIBE Engine is an ultra-developed Quake 3 engine fork built on top of Quake3e.
-The repository now uses a Meson/Ninja build as the active build system, with the imported upstream documentation and legacy build entry points preserved under `archive/`.
+Q3VIBE is a Quake 3 codebase project built on top of Quake3e.
+Despite the historical repository name, this is not an engine-only tree: the active project includes the engine, renderer modules, native `baseq3a` game modules, and the Meson/Ninja build and runtime integration that ties them together.
+Imported upstream documentation and legacy build entry points are preserved under `archive/`.

 ## Project Features So Far

-- Modern build tools
+- Cross-platform Meson/Ninja build
+- Full native C++20 rewrite of the project-owned engine and game source tree
+- Native `baseq3a` game modules built alongside the client and dedicated server
+- OpenGL and Vulkan renderer modules
-- SDL3
+- SDL3 platform layer support on Linux and macOS

 ## Project Goals

-- Use Quake3e as a practical upstream base for ongoing engine work.
+- Use Quake3e as a practical upstream base for ongoing engine and game-side work.
-- Expand the engine with more ambitious rendering, platform, tooling, and runtime improvements.
+- Expand the engine, renderer, platform, tooling, and bundled runtime modules with more ambitious improvements.
 - Treat full Windows, Linux, and macOS support as a core engineering requirement, not a later portability pass.
 - Keep Meson/Ninja, dependency wrappers, CI, and editor tooling aligned so cross-platform support stays continuously buildable and testable.
 - Preserve useful Quake 3 compatibility where it does not block forward development.